Engineering campus at UW-Madison

 • A culminating major engineering design experience that 1) incorporates appropriate engineering standards and multiple constraints, and 2) is based on the knowledge and skills acquired in earlier course work.

 Engineering curricula continuously evolve.
 The requirements that apply to a particular student are determined by the date (catalog year) that a student enters a degree-granting program.
-At that point, the curriculum becomes fixed throughout the period it takes for a student to complete the degree, although new changes that benefit a student can be adopted by a particular student if he or she so chooses.
+At that point, the curriculum becomes fixed throughout the period it takes for a student to complete the degree, although new changes that benefit a student can be adopted by a particular student if they choose.

 The curricular descriptions below do not address how these requirements are satisfied; students seldom need to be concerned with these details.
 However, if deviations from a curriculum are requested, they must not violate any of the accreditation requirements.